 About Pine Trees

-While most pine species thrive in well-drained, sandy soils, the shore pine (Pinus contorta) tolerates both dry and wet soils, salt spray and windy conditions, making its 40- to 50-foot-tall, sprawling, irregular form a good choice for problematic garden sites in USDA zones 3 to 9.
+While most pine species thrive on well-draining, sandy soils, the shore pine (Pinus contorta) tolerates both dry and wet soils, salt spray and windy conditions, making its 40- to 50-foot-tall, sprawling, irregular form a good choice for problematic garden sites in USDA zones 4 to 8.

 Pine trees have a shallow, sprawling root system with a multitude of tiny feeder roots filling in the spaces between the larger roots.
 Competition for moisture and nutrients is fierce and make it difficult to grow and maintain a lawn or ground cover under the tree.
 In addition, depending on the species, the branches and needles block the rain and shade the soil.
 To successfully plant grass under the pine tree, you should choose a grass that tolerates partial sun and shade.

 Choose a shade-tolerant grass species to plant under pine and other shade trees.
 In general, select a grass or blend of grasses that thrive in the same environmental conditions and USDA zone as your pine tree.

 In USDA zones 3 through 7, the fescues (Festuca spp.) thrive in shade and acidic soils.
 These cool-season grasses tolerate dry soils and don't require a lot of fertilizer.
 Rough-stalked bluegrass (Poa trivialis) is a good choice for acidic, poorly draining and shady locations in USDA zones 3 through 7.
 It is less tolerant of foot traffic and doesn't grow well in hot and dry conditions.